Kate941-su/freezed_result/README.md

 ## Support

-If you find this package helpful, please consider giving it a ⭐ on [pub.dev](https://pub.dev/packages/freezed_result)!
+If you find this package helpful, please consider giving it a ⭐ on [github](https://github.com/Kate941-su/freezed_result) and 👍 on [pub.dev](https://pub.dev/packages/fresult)!